-5052 Aluminum Alloy is an aluminium alloy, with magnesium and chromium as the primary alloying elements.
-It is frequently used for general sheet metal work, heat exchangers, flooring panels, rivets and wires, chemical drums and other equipment, pressure vessels, treadplate, containers, and applications.
-Although It is non heat-treatable, it is the highest strength alloy of the more non-heat-treatable grades.
-Its resistance to fatigue is better than most grades of aluminum.
-The 5052 alloy has a good marine atmosphere corrosion resistance of saltwater and excellent workability.
+Grade 5052 aluminium alloy, with magnesium and chromium as the primary alloying elements is frequently used for general sheet metal work, heat exchangers, flooring panels, rivets and wires, chemical drums and other equipment, pressure vessels, containers, and other applications.
+5052 aluminium alloy exhibits a good marine atmosphere corrosion resistance of saltwater and excellent workability.
 Main features of this alloy include: non heat-treatable, excellent weldability, high corrosion resistance, smooth surface, lightweight, high-tensile strength.